xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.5.6 =
+* new settings for the list search UI strings
+* scroll to thanks message after successful signup
+* fixed pagination issue with multiple list shortcodes on the same page
+* fixed issue with sticky uploads directory error notice
+* search results by URL now includes instance index and page number targeting
+* updated the Finnish translation
+* fixed the "accessed with private link" actions
+* fixed access vulnerability in admin manage fields page

 = 2.5.5 =
 * fixed issue with CSV import fatal error